pcanz/pPEG/docs/operator-expressions.md

 To do this magic the `<infix>` function implements the Pratt parser algorith, explained in [PrattParsing].

+The Pratt algorithm needs to know the relative binding power of all the operators, and we can do that in a pPEG grammar with a rule name convention for the operators.
+This nicley integrates the Pratt algorithm into the grammar rules.
+The operator precedence is clearly specified in the grammar rules, not off somewhere else in the code implementing the Pratt implementation.

-As Pratt claimed the technique is simple to understand, trivial to implement, easy to use, extremely efficient, and very flexible.
-It is dynamic, providing support for truly extensible languages.
+Pratt claimed his technique is trivial to implement, easy to use, extremely efficient, and very flexible.
 Why then is it not better known?

-Pratt suggested in the paper that a preoccupation with BNF grammars and their various offspring, along with their related automata and theorems, has precluded development in directions that are not visibly in the domain of automata theory.
+Pratt suggested that a preoccupation with BNF grammars and their various offspring, along with their related automata and theorems, has precluded development in directions that are not visibly in the domain of automata theory.

-BNF style grammars are indeed a very nice way to specify data formats and all sorts of programing languages.
-A PEG grammar provides a simpler form of BNF grammar than a traditional context-free grammar.
-It is a committed choice grammar that eliminates ambiguity, which is exactly what is needed for computer languages.
+With pPEG we don't have to abandon BNR style grammar rules to use a Pratt parser, we can integrate the Pratt algorithm into the grammar rules.
+BNF grammar rules are traditionally used to specify a context free grammar, but they work just as well for a PEG grammar.

-But a PEG grammar struggles with large scale operator expressions, a Pratt parser is much better for that.
-In pPEG the `<infix>` extension enables PEG grammar rules to be extended with the power of Pratt parsing.
+A PEG grammar struggles with large scale operator expressions, a Pratt parser is much better for that.
+The `<infix>` extension enables pPEG grammar rules to be extended with the power of Pratt parsing.

 [PrattParsing]: https://github.com/pcanz/pPEG/blob/master/docs/PrattParsing.md